irajsb/PixelStreamingDocs/firstinstance.md

 - Default options are good enough so we finalize creating image.

-- Click on AMI option located in the menu on the left and wait until your image is created
+- Click on AMI option located in the menu on the left and wait until your image is created.

 - Terminate your base instance since we will not be needing it anymore.